jxxcarlson/jxxcarlson.io/_posts/2020-11-19-generative-art-music.md

 a bit of intervening silence.
 The function `retro :: Music Pitch -> Music Pitch` re-arranges the given notes in reverse order.
 This is a [classic compositional technique](https://en.wikipedia.org/wiki/Retrograde_(music)):

 > Retrograde was not mentioned in theoretical treatises prior to 1500.[1]
 Nicola Vicentino (1555) discussed the difficulty in finding canonic imitation: "At times, the fugue or canon cannot be discovered through the systems mentioned above, either because of the impediment of rests, or because one part is going up while another is going down, or because one part starts at the beginning and the other at the end.
 In such cases a student can begin at the end and work back to the beginning in order to find where and in which voice he should begin the canons."[2]
-Vicentino derided those who achieved purely intellectual pleasure from retrograde (and similar permutations)."
+Vicentino derided those who achieved purely intellectual pleasure from retrograde (and similar permutations)." — *Wikipedia*

 A long line is constructed using these derived parts: